consultimi/ibdgen/README.md

 - block_size is the number of treatments per block
 - n_repeats is the number of repeats per iteration within a single run.
 Default is 5.
 - iter is the number of times the whole process is repeated.
 For smaller designs (e.g. 7,7,3), the default of 10 is plenty to find the best design.
 Otherwise - experiment.
-- prohibited_pairs is a vector of tuples representing the prohibited pairs.
-For example, if you want to prohibit the pair (1,2), you would pass vec![("1,2".to_string())].
+- prohibited_pairs is a vector of tuples of usize representing the prohibited pairs.
+For example, if you want to prohibit the pair (1,2), you would pass vec![(1,2)].

 This will generate an IBD with the specified parameters and return the best solution found.